 Nowadays, it seems that any college student’s resume is incomplete without an internship – the more well-known and prestigious the employer, the better.
 For both student and company, it seems like a win-win arrangement: the intern gains a reference and real-life work experience while the company gets free labor.
 Or is it really that simple?

 By bringing students into their workplaces on an internship basis, many companies are exposing themselves to potential wage and hour lawsuits.
 The Fair Labor Standards Act (FLSA) requires employers to pay interns if the employment relationship does not meet six strict criteria.
-As outlined in the Department of Labor’s Fact Sheet #71, these criteria must be met for the intern-employer relationship to be exempt from FLSA:
+As outlined in the Department of Labor’s

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;